What is “learning rate”, and why should we expect a learning-rate-modulation mechanism in the brain?

 If there’s a positive Reward Prediction Error, then whatever you just did, apparently it was pretty awesome!
 So remember that, and try it again in similar situations in the future.

-If that’s the algorithm (and I do think the neocortex has a mechanism like this), and dopamine is the reward prediction error signal, then more learning will happen when there’s more dopamine.
+If that’s the algorithm (and I do think the neocortex has a mechanism like this—see my later post Big Picture Of Phasic Dopamine), and if dopamine is the reward prediction error signal, then more learning will happen when there’s more dopamine.
 But the dopamine is not the “learning rate” here, it’s just a different input into the learning algorithm.
 For example, phasic dopamine has a baseline level from which it can swing positive or negative, whereas a learning rate ought to be always nonnegative.
 As another example, predictive learning (a.k.a. self-supervised learning) has a learning rate, but does not have a reward prediction error.

 Biological evidence that acetylcholine sets learning rate